What Is Oceanography?

-The job market for geoscientists, or any scientist that studies the earth, is expected to grow by 16% between 2012 and 2022.
-This is faster than the average growth for jobs in all other industries!
-Natural resource companies in the petroleum or gas industry are likely to provide a reliable source of employment for geoscientists, including oceanographers.
+The job market for geoscientists, or any scientist that studies the earth, is expected to grow by 7% between 2020 and 2030.* Natural resource companies in the petroleum or gas industry are likely to provide a reliable source of employment for geoscientists, including oceanographers.
 Research and governmental institutes who work to provide environmental protection and water management will also contribute to the rise in demand for oceanographers.

 An oceanographer can find work all over the planet, either with large governments or academic institutions or for a corporation.
-Even if oceanographers are based in one country, they may travel to new locales for various job duties.
+Even if oceanographers are based in one country, they may travel to new locales for various job duties.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Are Some Oceanography Degree Requirements?